Nicola Brandt, Scheppmansdorf, 2013. Digital Pigment Print, 90x60cm. © Nicola Brandt

-Brandt has taught a series of courses and individual tutorials devoted to the historical, political and theoretical context of contemporary art, photography, and the moving image.
-Brandt lives in Namibia and in the UK.
+The artist has presented her work in notable institutions including at The MAXXI National Museum of the 21st Century Arts, Rome, the Iwalewahaus in Bayreuth, Germany, and Yale University, New Haven, USA.
+Brandt has also taught a series of courses and individual tutorials devoted to the historical, political and theoretical context of contemporary art, photography, and the moving image.